trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 You can export data, reports, or analytics in various formats like,
 **PDF**: Downloads the data in Portable Document Format (PDF), suitable for printing or sharing.
 **XLSX**: Downloads the data in Microsoft Excel format (XLSX), suitable for editing or analysis.
-**CSV**: Downloads the data in Comma Separated Values format (CSV), suitable for importing into other applications or analysis.
+**CSV**: Downloads the data in Comma Separated Values format (CSV), suitable for importing into other applications for analysis.

 ## Toggle Labels